Raven-biosciences/chemX_docs/docs/tutorial.md

 A common warning is the detection of a chiral molecule that didn’t have a specific chirality assigned.
 Most often, this warning can be ignored, but if explicit chirality is not assigned, remember that the resulting model will be unable to distinguish between stereoisomers.
 When you have convinced yourself that all warnings can be ignored, click Target Parameters in the top bar.

 ??? info "Extended information: 3D structures"
     The 3D conformation of a molecule is required for some feraturizers, but finding it is generally time consuming.
-Therefore, users can initiate the conformational search as in independent task immediately after upload (Actions > Generate 3D structures).
+Therefore, users can initiate the conformational search as in independent task immediately after upload (Additional Actions > Generate 3D structures).
 Otherwise, the conformational search task is initiated if a featurizer that depends on the conformation is selected for modelling.

     ChemX has different conformational searching algorithms implemented to ensure appropriate sampling for both small molecules and macrocycles.

-    If you have preexisting 3D structures of your molecules you can skip this step and upload them directly to chemX when creating a project.
+    If you have preexisting 3D structures of your molecules you can skip this step and upload them directly to ChemX when creating a project.

 ## Preparing a dataset for modelling